QryptoPay setup guide

 Step 4.
 Webhook setup

-The notification is sent as an object:
+The notification is delivered as an HTTP request with the following parameters:

 {

-"payment_result": payment_result, // payment result: success, mismatch, unexpected
+"payment_result": "payment_result", // payment result: success, mismatch, unexpected

-"amount_coins": str(coins), // crypto amount, format 00.00
+"amount_coins": "0.00", // crypto amount, format 00.00

-"amount_fiat": str(amount_usd), // amount in USD, format 00.00
+"amount_fiat": "0.00", // amount in USD, format 00.00

 "fiat_code": "USD", // fiat currency code

-"coins_asset": "USDC", // asset: BTC, ETH, USDT, USDC, etc.
+"coins_asset": "USDC", // crypto asset: BTC, ETH, USDT, USDC, etc.

-"coins_chain": "ETH", // network: BTC, ETH, TRX, etc.
+"coins_chain": "ETH", // network/chain: BTC, ETH, TRX, etc.

-"service_id": "qryptopay_pi_uuid", // internal payment ID in QryptoPay
+"service_id": "qryptopay_pi_uuid", // internal payment identifier in QryptoPay

-"payment_mid": "string", // transaction ID in your system
+"payment_mid": "string", // transaction ID in your project; null if status is unexpected

 "customer": {